mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 post.get('method'); // POST
 ```

-Although we now lose direct access to objects properties we no can focus on our goals instead of fighting against mutability.
+Although we now lose direct access to objects properties we now can focus on our goals instead of fighting against mutations.

 Bla bla, when should we use it?
 ---

 ### Concurrency

-This is the number one reason for immutability.
-You don't have to lock something if it doesn't change.
-In JS there
+This is the number one reason where immutability makes sense.
+In order to be tread save you don't have to lock something
-is no real concurrency.
-Instead we have an [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
+that doesn't change.
+In JS there is no real concurrency.
+Instead we have an
+[Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
+So forget about this.

 ### To avoid side effects.

-Changing properties of objects is Mutation.
-Mutation is by definition a side effect.
+Changing properties of objects is mutation. mutation is a side effect by definition.
 Everyone of us learned that
 wy should avoid side effects at all cost.
 We don't have to look into the implementation of a function if it doesn't have
 any side effects.
 Our code gets easier to reason about and will be more predictable and more testable.

-Imagine your address book filled with email addresses.
-What if someone gets a new email and abandons his old one,
-or what if it isn't your affair responding to your email, but her partner?
-All side effects.
-All avoidable.

 ### With functional Programming

 There are times where you have to stop and think about whether you're dealing with a value or a reference.
 Immutable
 objects are always values.
 This is one of the core principles of functional programming.
 If i pass a value to a function
-i can promise it stays forever the same.
+i can promise it stays the same forever.

 When to not use it
 ---